 Let’s say you are a freelancer who makes anywhere between $3,000 and $6,000 per month after taxes, depending on the season.
 That money goes into your business checking account.
 Your monthly expenses are about $3,000.

 Rather than transferring all of the money from your business checking to your personal checking each month, give yourself a monthly paycheck of $3,000.

 By doing this, you are no longer budgeting on an irregular income.
-You know exactly how much will be hitting your bank account each month.
+You know exactly how much will be hitting your bank accounts each month.
 You’re also able to start building a bit of a buffer in the months you make more than $3,000.

-Move excess money into a savings account
+Move extra money into a savings account

 So if you’re making between $3,000 and $6,000 per month and only paying yourself $3,000 per month, you’re going to have some money left over.